 Enablers and barriers

-We also monitor change by tracking a critical set of 9 factors factor that can impede or help spur progress toward targets.
+We also monitor change by tracking a critical set of 8 enablers and barriers enabler or barrier that can help spur or impede change.
 Explore the data and learn about key actions supporting systems change.

-Number of countries that have committed to adopt green budgeting
+Number of countries with commitments to adopt green budgeting

 Green budgeting entails reviewing government budgets to identify how all aspects of public expenditure affect environmental policy aims.
 It helps governments work across the entire public budgetary policy-making process to achieve environmental and climate goals.
 Green budgeting leads to more coherent policy making by analyzing the ways in which all elements of a government budget help or hinder the achievement of climate and environmental objectives.